 This Peanut Tofu Stir Fry is super flavourful, really easy to make and makes a perfect quick yet healthy dinner!
-And the guys at Mic News seem to agree, as I had this recipe featured in their article 10 Easy Dinner Recipes That Your Heart (And Wallet) Will Thank You For.

 My main goal for this dish was to find a way to cook an entirely plant-based dish using tofu that could be enjoyed by vegans and omnivores alike.
 So don’t stop reading this just because you’re not vegan or gluten-free, because I made it specifically for everyone to enjoy!

 Tofu seems to get a bad rap in the West, where a lot of people I’ve talked to about it seem to think that it’s something that should only be eaten by vegetarians or vegans.

 I think the reason could be that there aren’t very many different varieties of tofu easily available in supermarkets in the West, with the only distinction being made between firm, hard tofu and soft, silken tofu.